The PowerMac G5

 Performance Note: Your G5 has a SATA 1.5 Gb/s interface.
 Your G5 will not be able to take advantage of the full speed of most newer SATA II or III drives.
 For SSDs, be wary of refurb options; they may have a limited lifespan.
 A factory reconditioned platter drive will likely be fine.
 As usual, pay attention to the reviews of the drives you are considering – some companies have less than stellar track records.

 The best SSDs for Power Mac G5s are ones with aggressive garbage collection, aimed to keep the drive running at top speed even without TRIM present.
-In the past, I’ve been recommended to go with Sandforce drives, but they are not the only option.
+In the past, I’ve been recommended to go with Sandforce drives, but they are not the only option (and are likely very outdated in 2020).
 Below are a list of recommended drives that have been confirmed to work on a G5.
 This list will be updated.